locnnil/workshop/docs/reference/cli/workshop-disconnect.rst

 --forget

-   Reconnect the plugs at **workshop refresh** if auto-connected initially
+   Reconnect the plugs at 'workshop refresh' if auto-connected initially

 --no-wait